The Computer Wore Tennis Shoes (1995 film)

 The Computer Wore Tennis Shoes is a 1995 American made-for-television science fiction comedy film directed by Peyton Reed (in his feature directorial debut) and written by Joseph L. McEveety and Ryan Rowe.
 The film is a remake of the 1969 film of the same name.
 It premiered on ABC as an ABC Family Movie on February 18, 1995.
 It is the second in a series of four remakes of Disney live-action films produced for broadcast on the network during the 1994–95 television season, the other three being The Shaggy Dog, Escape to Witch Mountain, and Freaky Friday.

-The film stars Kirk Cameron in the lead role of Dexter Riley, a boy who becomes an instant genius, wired directly into the Internet.
+The film stars Kirk Cameron in the lead role of Dexter Riley, a boy who becomes an instant genius, with encyclopedic knowledge.
 The film also co-stars Larry Miller and Dean Jones plays the role of an evil dean from a competing school.